North Sea Energy Islands: Impact on National Markets and Grids: Models and simulation setup

 \subsection{European transmission network model}

-The transmission model presented in this paper uses as a starting point the network model presented in \cite{BESTPATH2}.
+The transmission model presented in this paper uses as a starting point the network model presented in \citet{BESTPATH2}.
 Originally, the model accounted for around 21'000 buses (three voltage levels: 132-150, 220 and 380-400 kV) and more than 27'000 transmission assets (AC and DC lines and 2-3 winding transformers).
-A set of grid reinforcement projects and new transmission lines from the e-Highway2050 project \cite{EHIGHWAY}, the 2016 Ten-Year Network Development Plan (TYNDP) by \mbox{ENTSO-E}~\cite{TYNDP2016} and the Projects of Common Interest (PCI) was included to account for the grid modifications expected by 2030.
-For improving the tractability of the dataset, the resulting model was reduced in \cite{BESTPATH1} to comprise only the 220 and 380/400 kV levels.
-The generator data was matched with the RE-Europe dataset \cite{JENSEN2017}, and further adjustments were made to consider the nuclear phase-out in Germany \cite{GERMANY} and the increased level of RES penetration expected by 2030~\cite{TYNDP2018}.
-Finally, the load and the generation at distribution level were aggregated to the corresponding transmission substation and modified with projections for 2030 based on the EUCO30 scenario developed by the European Commission~\cite{EUCO}.
+A set of grid reinforcement projects and new transmission lines from \citet{EHIGHWAY}, the 2020 Ten-Year Network Development Plan (TYNDP) by \citet{TYNDP2020} and the Projects of Common Interest (PCI) was included to account for the grid modifications expected by 2030.
+To improve the tractability of the dataset, the resulting model was reduced to comprise only the 220 and 380/400 kV levels in \citet{BESTPATH1}.
+The original generator and load data has been adjusted to reflect the projections for 2030 made by ENTSOE in their 2022 TYNDP \citep{TYNDP2022}.
+Load and RES generation at distribution level have been aggregated to the corresponding transmission substation and adjusted to 2030 projections.

-The transmission network of the Nordic countries, namely Denmark, Norway, Sweden and Finland, is taken from~\cite{TOSATTO2021}.
-The grid reinforcements and new transmission lines presented in~\cite{TYNDP2020} have been included in the grid.
-In addition, generator data has been modified to consider the phase-out of several coal-fired power plants in Denmark~\cite{DANISHMIN} and Finland~\cite{FINNISHMIN} and the decommissioning of nuclear power plants in Sweden~\cite{SWEDISHMIN}.
-Load consumption and RES penetration, instead, have been adjusted based on the EUCO30 scenario.
+The transmission network of the Nordic countries, namely Denmark, Norway, Sweden and Finland, is taken from \citet{TOSATTO2021}.
+The grid reinforcements and new transmission lines presented in \citep{TYNDP2020} have been included in the grid.
+In addition, generator data has been modified according to \citet{TYNDP2022}, considering the phase-out of several coal-fired power plants in Denmark \citep{DANISHMIN} and Finland \citep{FINNISHMIN} and the decommissioning of nuclear power plants in Sweden \citep{SWEDISHMIN}.
+Load consumption and RES penetration have been adjusted based on the 2022 TYNDP of \citet{TYNDP2022}.

-The data of the transmission systems of Ireland and the United Kingdom is publicly available~\cite{NATIONALGRID, EIRGRID}.
+The data of the transmission systems of Ireland and the United Kingdom is publicly available \citep{NATIONALGRID, EIRGRID}.
 The Irish Transmission Statement provides detailed information regarding the modifications foreseen for 2027 in terms of transmission, generation and consumption.
-Generator data for the UK has been taken from the ENTSO-E Transparency Platform~\cite{ENTSOETP} and adjusted according to the UK Energy Policy~\cite{UKPARLIAMENT}.
-Also for Ireland and the UK, demand and RES penetration have been adjusted based on the EUCO30 scenario.
+Generator data for the UK has been taken from \citet{ENTSOETP} and adjusted according to the UK Energy Policy \citep{UKPARLIAMENT}.
+Also for Ireland and the UK, demand and RES penetration have been adjusted based on the 2022 TYNDP of \citet{TYNDP2022}.